LINSANITY03/FileServerApp/README.md

 - -file string :
   Path of a file
 - -q : Exit the program
-- -vf string :
+- -vf string [-s]:
-  View the content of a file
+  View the content of a file.
+Use s flag to view file in browser.
 - -h : Get all the details regarding cli.